Skip to main content

 Why This Milestone Matters:

 Even the best plans hit bumps in the road.
-This milestone helps your team stay adaptive and focused as you move from planning to action.
+This milestone helps your team stay adaptive and focused as you move to action.
 It creates space to reflect, learn, and improve so you can strengthen your strategies, build momentum, and stay aligned with your shared goals.

-Milestone 5: Sustain, Strengthen and Spread
+Milestone 5: Sustain, Celebrate, and Scale What Works

-Three-month live virtual program with optional coaching.
+Three-month live virtual education program with optional coaching.

 What This Milestone is About: